The PPP is closed

 - Business phone.
 Enter the phone number you want to be contacted at to receive status updates or questions about your application.

 - Primary contact.
 Write the name of the person the lender should reach out to about the application.

 - Email address.
 Provide an email address where the lender or SBA can reach you about your application.

 Complete the second box with the following information:

 Average monthly payroll

-Enter the average amount your business spent on eligible payroll costs over the last year.
+Otherwise, Enter the average amount your business spent on eligible payroll costs in 2019 or 2020.
 You can use our in-depth guide to calculating your loan amount to better navigate this step.